Skip to content

 4. Use GET /payments/{id} in a worker if your fulfillment logic needs the latest canonical state.

-5. Treat unknown events as safe to store and ignore until your integration supports them.
+5. Treat unknown eventType values as safe to store and ignore until your integration supports them.

 Recommended flow

-Use Capture and reconcile to map CAPTURED, RECEIVED, and FAILED into your own order, ledger, or fulfillment state.
+Use Capture and reconcile to map payment lifecycle events into your own order, ledger, or fulfillment state.